• Skip to main content

 Scallions, wakame seaweed, onsen tamago, kamaboko, and agedama on top.
 This is my favorite one as it has more colors and is so appetizing.

-3. Aburaage and Tororo kombu
+3. Aburaage and Tororo Kombu

 Scallions, wakame seaweed, spinach, aburaage, agedama, and Tororo kombu.
 It looks so delicious.
 I'm sure you will be full after finishing this special Kake soba.

-4. Stir-fried vegetable
+4. Stir-fried Vegetables

 This is not on the list, but if you have some leftover stir-fried vegetables, they can be a great topping for soba noodle soup!